StokicDusan/IoT-Sistem-Za-Kontrolu-Ulaza/README.md

 5. Test out the solution!!!
 ![greenLED][green-led-gif]  ![redLED][red-led-gif]

-You can find a more detailed guide on how to deploy the solution [here][guide-path].
+You can find a more comprehensive guide on how to deploy the solution in the [guide][guide-path] directory.

 ## Provide Feedback 👍
 If you encounter any bugs or have suggestions, please file an issue in the [Issues][issues-url] section of the project.